 Average personal injury settlement amounts vary.
 There are a number of factors that are unique to each case.

 On the low end, a personal injury case may settle for a few thousand dollars.
-Many personal injury cases settle for much more.
+Many personal injury cases, such as a T-bone car accident settlement, may settle for much more.
 Average personal injury settlement amounts could be anywhere from $3000 to $75000.

 These two numbers represent the very high and very low end of the spectrum.
 The vast majority of cases will fall somewhere in between.